-Built a century ago as a Christian Science church, this austere building was transformed into a light and airy auditorium in 2004.
-It's hard to imagine how the renovations could have been bettered: the 905-capacity hall is comfortable and the acoustics excellent, providing the perfect setting for concerts by the resident Royal Philharmonic Orchestra are residents here).
+Built a century ago as a Christian Science church, this austere building was transformed into a light and airy auditorium in 2004, with an impressive expansion in 2014 to up the capacity.
+It's hard to imagine how the renovations could have been bettered: the classic hall is comfortable and the acoustics excellent, providing the perfect setting for concerts ranging from country to classical music (the Royal Philharmonic Orchestra are residents here).

 |Venue name:||Cadogan Hall|

 |Transport:||Tube: Sloane Square|

-Pick a dateto
+Pick a date

 - 1 star:0

 This is such a great venue.
 Achoustics are first class.
 Auditorium is very comfortable.
 Beautifully equipped for a great concert.
 Local restaurants make it an excellent night out.

 Cadogan Hall is a fabulous venue both for the performer and the audience with an amazing repertoire; the acoustics are great, it is comfortable with great sight lines (and a great bar!) in top-notch surroundings in a lovely part of London: what more could a concert-giver or concert-goer wish for?

 Beautiful building; a lovely venue for chamber concerts - love the lunch-time Proms !